jxnl/blog/docs/index.md

 ## Get in touch

 Do you need help operationalizing ML or large language models?
 I’m open to new [consulting work](./services.md) and other forms of advisory.
 My clients include fast-growing startups backed by firms like Sequoia, Andreessen Horowitz, and Accel.
-If you need help with your project, send me a brief email at `work@jxnl.co`
+If you need help with your project, send me a brief email at `work@jxnl.co`, or we can jump on a [call](https://cal.com/jasonliu/expert-call).

 ## Subscribe to my writing